 Mirai was once a lonely girl who was ostracized by her classmates.
 Her only company is the teddy bears she makes by hand.
 As she sews up her 666th teddy bear, she cries as she wishes for friends.

 When she was very young, Niko was playing "sheriff" with her two friends using a loaded gun.
 She accidentally pulls the trigger and the bullet ricochets around, killing her two friends and injuring her.

 Saki was very close to her younger sister, Miyuki.
-In their childhood, Miyuki even said she'd marry Saki (although exactly what that means is unclear).
 When they're older, Miyuki is killed in a car crash, devastating Saki.

 Eleventh Hour Superpower: When Kazumi makes her real contract with Kyubey during the final battle, it also upgrades Umika and Kaoru's powers and outfits.

 The Fair Folk: The contract-making creatures are described here as fairies (although the official translation uses "mystical creatures" or "sprites").
 One of them, Jubey, appears at the end of Chapter 3, although he's not revealed to be one until Chapter 4.
 It's later revealed he's an Incubator that underwent Heel-Face Brainwashing...not.
 He's actually a magical girl-created construct.

 Development Gag: An early series proposal for Madoka Magica also described the contract-making creatures as fairies.
 This may be a reference.